 Art is good, but not great.
 Sometimes we'll see the author simple-ize the character's face with just dots for eyes and mouth.
 But that's okay because the author knows when to use them and when to use their best skill.
-But on josei and shoujo's land of art, this one barely stands on the others.
+But on josei and shoujo's land of art, this one barely stands on

 The thing that makes me re-new my view about this manga is the characters.
 It may looked like they're just doing their everyday live normally, but in truth, just like we are in real life, they have their own problems.
 And, no, they're not some cliche problems like, "I'm from a cursed clan and nobody loves me blahblahblah".
 The author shows his point of view about everyday human lives VERY nicely through the character's action and dialogue.
 Especially, I loved Haruka's character.
 A nice and caring onii-chan is always nice.
 He seems to be a strong and reliable 5th grader, playing around and sometimes fighting with his sister about small things.
 But in truth, throughout the series, we'll get to see that he holds a child's very deep feelings about their mother's death.

 Well, so far I just can't not love 'slice of life' series that I watch/read.
 But this one stands out with its jokes and heart-warming moments.
 Some are just innocent and cute, some are sad.
 There's even adult jokes slipped all over.
 Well, knowing the author actually made some shoujo-ai and yaoi, that isn't so surprising.
 Aside from that, I really loved the pessimistically optimistic philosophy about human lives that were depicted in this series.